kevinCarson/dream/README.md

 The `dream` package provides users with helpful functions for relational event modeling/analysis.
-In particular, `dream` provides users with helper functions for large relational event analysis, such as recently proposed sampling procedures for creating relational risk sets.
+In particular, `dream` provides users with helper functions for large (i.e., big) relational event analysis, such as recently proposed sampling procedures for creating relational risk sets.
 Alongside the set of functions for relational event analysis, this package includes functions for the structural analysis of one- and